godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_Vector3>` **sign** **(** **)**

-Returns a vector with each component set to one or negative one, depending on the signs of this vector's components.
+Returns a new vector with each component set to one or negative one, depending on the signs of the components.
 If a component is zero, it returns positive one.

 ----